Updated on 10 July 2020

 A traditional market held every Wednesday in Le Neubourg.
 Towards the end of the year there are also foie gras markets to look out for.

 About 200 stalls fill the central part of Dieppe every Saturday morning.
 Food producers come from far and wide, the Pays de Bray, the Pays de Caux and neighbouring Picardy.
 It is reckoned to be one of the finest – certainly the biggest – market in the region and the abundance of fresh fruit, vegetables, seafood, herbs, cheeses and the like has to be seen to be believed.
 There are also non-food items like clothing, haberdashery and homemade soaps.
-Last year, it was voted the second-best market in France and its is bidding to be the best this year!
+In 2020, it was voted the first-best market in France!
 There is also a dedicated fish and sea food market every day right opposite the marina on the Quai Henri IV, all caught fresh that day, as well as evening markets.

 On the first Sunday of each month you can purchase fresh farm produce, and notably apples from January to April.